 Colors can help you highlight what’s important or they can derail your dashboard.
 But when speaking of colors, we all have a wide array of preconceptions regarding different colors.
 For example, red is commonly seen as a bad sign, while green is commonly seen as a good sign.

-Naturally, as you’re designing your dashboard, you have to take this into account and remember to also keep basic design psychology principles in mind.
+Naturally, as you’re designing your dashboard, you have to consider this and remember to keep basic design psychology principles in mind.